jgrimokavak/CreAItives-Platform-newest/replit.md

 #### Core Architectural Decisions
 - **Database**: Drizzle ORM with PostgreSQL for type-safe queries and flexible schema management.
 - **AI Model Integration**: Multi-provider approach with a unified API layer to reduce vendor lock-in and optimize model selection.
+Provider adapter pattern enables frictionless model addition:
+  - New providers can be added by implementing the BaseProvider interface
+  - Models are centrally configured in server/config/models.ts
+  - Frontend automatically discovers available models via /api/models endpoint
+  - Dynamic form generation based on model schemas
+  - Unified image handler routes requests to appropriate providers
 - **Email Rendering**: MJML chosen for robust cross-client compatibility.
 - **Real-time Updates**: Custom WebSocket implementation for job progress and gallery updates, with session-based authentication for security.
 - **File Storage**: AWS S3 with presigned URLs for scalable and secure client uploads.